ugerlevik/SNU-seq/README.md

 ```

 ### R Dependencies
 R packages are included within the respective conda YAML files where possible.
-For specific session information regarding R versions used in custom scripts, please refer to `envs/session_info.txt`.
+For most of the R and package versions used in the scripts, please refer to [`envs/R_versions.txt`](https://github.com/ugerlevik/SNU-seq/tree/main/envs/R_versions.txt).

 ## References
 1. [manschmi/MexNab_3seq](https://github.com/manschmi/MexNab_3seq)